esp/esp-js/ReadMe.md

 #### Injection factory

-Discussed [above](#injection-factories), this resolver injects a factory that can be called multiple times to create the dependency.
+Discussed [above](#injection-factories), injection factories use the `factory` dependency resolver to wrap the creation call in a function for later invocation.

+#### External factory

+Under the covers `registerFactory` uses a built in `externalFactory` dependency resolver to invoke the factory registered against an identifier.

 ## Annotation usages and IoC